-It is recommended for companies to set up a top-level team of experts who report to CEO and are tasked with developing a focused vision and strategy for change.
+It is recommended for companies to set up a top-level team of experts who report to the CEO and are tasked with developing a focused vision and strategy for change.
 They should also be able to communicate the strategy in a way that is simple enough for all employees to understand.

 2. Clear goals should be set

-Starting a change without having a clear strategy and defined goals is one of the main reasons why organizational change management initiatives fail.
+Starting a change without having a clear strategy and defined goals are one of the main reasons why organizational change management initiatives fail.
 As changes are mostly implemented to fix or improve current business situations, organizations should always identify specific outcomes expected from the change.